-- low sodium levels in your blood (hyponatraemia).
+- low sodium levels in your blood (hyponatremia).

-Some medicines may interact with mirtazapine.
+Some medicines and mirtazapine may interfere with each other.
 These include:

-- MAOIs (such as phenelzine, tranylcypromine, moclobemide, linezolid, methylene blue and selegiline)
+- MAOIs (such as phenelzine, tranylcypromine, moclobemide, linezolid, and selegiline)

 - medicines to help you sleep or calm down (e.g. benzodiazepines and tranquillisers)